Upgrading

 apt-mark showhold

-sudo apt-mark unhold bunkerweb
+sudo apt-mark unhold bunkerweb nginx

-Them, you can update BunkerWeb package :
+Then, you can update the BunkerWeb package :

-sudo apt install -y bunkerweb=testing
+sudo apt update && \ sudo apt install -y --allow-downgrades bunkerweb=testing

-To prevent upgrading BunkerWeb package when executing
+To prevent the BunkerWeb package from upgrading when executing

 apt upgrade

-, you can use the following command :sudo apt-mark hold bunkerweb
+, you can use the following command :sudo apt-mark hold bunkerweb nginx

 More details in the integration Linux page.